-The purpose of cardiovascular surgeries may include:
+The purpose of cardiovascular surgery may include:

-- During CABG, a healthy artery or vein from the body is connected, or grafted, to a blocked coronary (heart) artery.
-The grafted artery or vein bypasses (or goes around) the blocked portion of the coronary artery.
-This creates a new path for oxygen-rich blood to flow to the heart muscle.
+- During CABG, a healthy artery or vein from the body is connected, or grafted, to a blocked coronary artery.
+The grafted artery bypasses (or goes around) the blocked portion of the coronary artery.
+Cardiac surgery creates a new path for oxygen-rich blood to flow to the heart muscle.
 CABG can relieve chest pain and may lower heart attack risk.